Milwaukee M18 2836 vs DeWalt 20V DCS356 Multi-tool

 When I heard the new Milwaukee M18 FUEL multi-tool model 2836 was plunge cutting faster than the DeWalt DCS356 I had to check it out for myself.
 Not only did I find it plunged faster, it sanded faster too, a lot faster.

-Quick Specs
+Specs

-Both tools have brushless motors, a work light, a tool-less blade change, and a top speed of 20k oscillations per minute (OPM).
+Both tools have brushless motors, a work light, a tool-less blade change and a top speed of 20k oscillations per minute (OPM).
 With a 5amp hr battery the Milwaukee weighs 4.3 lbs. vs. the DeWalt’s 3.6 lbs.
-The Milwaukee costs more retailing for $229 compared to the DeWalt at $129.
-Both can be found on sale for less.

 worker holding dewalt multi tool

-The Milwaukee grip is much easier to use than the DeWalt giving the Milwuakee better control.
+The Milwaukee grip design is much easier to use than the DeWalt giving the Milwuakee better control.
 The Dewalt grip is cluttered up by the blade change handle and the variable speed trigger.

 Blade Change